huqedato/QAI-Rephraser/readme.md

 - **Rephrasing Iterations**: Double-click the popup to re-send the original text for another rephrase iteration.

 ## Installation
-1. Download the extension from the Chrome Web Store.
+1. Download the extension from the Chrome Web Store (not yet available)
 2. Add it to your Chrome browser.
 3. No additional setup is required.